-Although revenue and sales are considered one and the same in many cases.
-There is still a slight difference between revenue vs sales.
+Although revenue and sales are considered the same in many cases, there is still a slight difference between revenue vs. sales.

 Revenue is the total amount of money generated by a company.
 Sales are the total consideration accrued from selling goods or services by a company.

 Sales are a subset of revenue.
-And sometimes, revenue can also be lower than the sales.
+And sometimes, revenue can also be lower than in sales.

-Let’s take one example for each (sales > revenue and revenue > sales) to illustrate revenue and sales.
+Let’s take one example for each (sales > revenue and revenue > sales) to illustrate revenue vs. sales.

-Revenue vs Sales Example #1 (Revenue is greater than Sales)
+Example #1 – Revenue is greater than Sales

 Sales can be said as the price paid by the customers for the company’s goods or services.

-It is common practice that large companies don’t fully depend on sales for its revenue but also have other kinds of income like investments, service, interest, royalties, fees, and donations to name a few.
+It is common practice that large companies don’t fully depend on sales for revenue but also have other kinds of income like investments, services, interest, royalties, fees, and donations, to name a few.

-- Royalties/Licensing – fees for use of rights or the name of your business
+- Royalties/Licensing: fees for the use of rights or the name of your business

-- Fees – professional services that charge for copies made, travel and mileage reimbursements.
+- Fees: professional services charge for copies made, travel, and mileage reimbursements.

-Revenue vs Sales Example #2 (Sales is greater than Revenue)
+Example #2 – Sales is greater than Revenue

 In this case, sales are more than revenue.

-For example, if the total sales of Greenery Company are $20,000, the cost incurred due to replacement is $400 and the cost incurred due to other discounts and deductions be $1600.
-Then the total revenue generated by Greenery Company is $18,000.
+For example, if the total sales of Greenery Company are $20,000, the cost incurred due to replacement is $400, and the cost incurred due to other discounts and deductions be $1600.
+Then the total revenue generated by the Greenery Company is $18,000.

-The above example clearly shows that sales are more than revenue in the above case.
+The above example shows that sales are more than revenue in the above case.

 Here are the key differences between revenue and sales –

-- Both revenue and sales are used as one and the same but when it is seen in accounting terms, both can be easily differentiated.
+- Both revenue and sales are used as the same, but when seen in accounting terms, both can be easily differentiated.

-- Revenue can be calculated by adding sales with other incomes generated by the company whereas sales can be calculated by multiplying the total goods/services sold with its price.
+- Revenue can be calculated by adding sales with other income the company generates, whereas sales can be calculated by multiplying the total goods/services sold with its price.

-- Revenue shows a company’s resourcefulness in generating money whereas sales show a company’s ability to sell its products/services.
+- Revenue shows a company’s resourcefulness in generating money, whereas sales show its ability to sell its products/services.

-As we can see sales and revenue aren’t same even if we use them interchangeably.
+As we can see, sales and revenue aren’t the same even if we use them interchangeably.

-When a company just starts out, it has almost no existence in the market.
-That’s why to stay afloat, it may involve in generating money from here and there so that it can produce products/create services and sell them.
-That’s why clearly, sales often come when the company has the money to manufacture product/ buy product at a cheaper price.
+When a company just starts, it has almost no existence in the market.
+That’s why staying afloat involves generating money from here and there so that it can produce products/create services and sell them.
+That’s why clearly, sales often come when the company has the money to manufacture products/ buy products at a lower price.

-Revenue, on the other hand, is a culmination of all sources of income (investments, consulting, interest received, fees charged etc.) and the amount collected because of sales.
+On the other hand, revenue is a culmination of all sources of income (investments, consulting, interest received, fees charged, etc.) and the amount collected because of sales.

-This has a been a guide to the top differences between Revenue vs Sales.
-Here we also discuss the Revenue and Sales differences with examples, infographics, and comparison table.
+This article has guided the top differences between Revenue and Sales.
+Here we also discuss the Revenue and Sales differences with examples, infographics, and comparison tables.
 You may also have a look at the following articles for gaining further knowledge in Basic Accounting –